Actcheng/100-days-of-code/log.md

 ### Day 070: March 15, 2019

 **Today's Progress:** Working on Exercise tracker on @freeCodeCamp.
-Created the basic node.js settings, create new users and exercise models (Need to check the date tomorrow)
+Created the basic node.js settings, create new users and exercise models (Need to check the date tomorrow) (2 hr)

 **Thoughts:** Not sure how to manage step by step functions.